Little Gaddesden Area Guide

 About Little GaddesdenAs part of the National Trust’s Ashridge Estate, Little Gaddesden occupies a rightful position in the upper echelons of English village lifestyle.
 A Google maps search delivers a place mark in a sea of green and a visit does not disappoint: with most of the houses set behind hedges and shrubs, and with a bounty of trees lining and leaning over the roads, the immediate and lasting impression is that of lush leafiness and serenity.

 Around thirty different clubs and societies contribute to a spirited community life while facilities within the village include a Church, village hall, shop & post office, the excellent Little Gaddesden Church-of-England Primary school, and a popular pub and restaurant in the Bridgewater Arms.
 Just up the road in nearby Frithsden, make sure to drop in at the Alford Arms gastropub, a real - and almost literally - hidden gem.
+Alternatively treat yourself to some fine dining at Acres restaurant, located in the beautiful Grade I listed Ashridge House.

 As well as the primary school in the village, the area offers famously excellent education, including the independent Berkhamsted School, founded in 1541, and Tring Park School for the Performing Arts.